willpopski/room-sense/README.md

 Wi-Fi Temperature in Every Room of your house

-Room Sense is one of many IoT solutions for multi-room temperature montioring.
+Room Sense is one of many IoT solutions for multi-room temperature monitoring.
 In this project, emphasis is placed on applying modern, affordable components like the ESP8266 and Raspberry Pi while maximizing ease-of-use.

 ## Features